 The inspiration for this collaborative developed as Moniker became aware that rural and/or low-income communities across Colorado often have insufficient access to organic food sources.
 In partnership with Paonia Soil Co. and local organizations, Moniker brings module gardens and gardening education to rural communities.

 North Fork Gardens - North Fork Montessori School @ Crawford utilizes their module gardens to provide gardening education, cooking classes, and fresh food to students, parents, and the greater community.

 Peaceful Spirit - Located in Ignacio, CO, this project is a partnership with The Garden Project of Southwest Colorado and Peaceful Spirits.
 Peaceful Spirit coordinates substance abuse programming for those in need.
 As a part of their horticulture therapy program, the gardens provide an outlet for clients to grow, explore, and recover.

 The initiative began as a way to increase collaboration and impact among funders in the Pikes Peak Region.
-In partnership with the Pikes Peak Community Foundation and six other local funders, the collaborative provides a space for co-funding among foundations or donor advised funds.
+In partnership with the Pikes Peak Community Foundation and seven other local funders, the collaborative provides a space for co-funding among foundations or donor advised funds.

 In 2018, we worked alongside seven local funders to provide a $70,000 grant to Fostering Hope in an effort to further support Transitional Housing that provides trauma-informed care for youth and/or families with children transitioning to independent living.
 The funds supported the Fostering Adulthood Transitional Housing Initiative.

 Specifically, the funds supported trauma-informed warp-around services for youth residing in three 2-bedroom apartments through a master lease with a multi-unit property owner in Colorado Springs.
 30 foster youth at Fostering Hope have been identified as needing transitional housing in the years to come as they age out of the system.